 - 2. Fines or penalties must be paid within five (5) business days from the date of issue.

 Fines not paid by students within five (5) business days will be administered as follows:

 - 1. The College will place a hold on all school records until the fines and penalties are paid.

 - 2. At the end of the academic year, all unpaid fines will be sent to the Attorney General’s office for collection.

 Vehicles which have a record of the following parking violations will be ticketed and immobilized with an auto boot:

-- Accruing four (4) or more unpaid parking violations.
+- 1. Accruing four (4) or more parking violations.

-In addition, the vehicle may be immobilized with an auto boot until arrangements can be made to have the vehicle towed off campus (for whatever reason the College deems necessary to maintain the safety and security of the faculty, staff and students).
+Additionally, the vehicle may be immobilized with an auto boot until the vehicle can be towed off campus (for whatever reason the College deems necessary to maintain the safety and security of the faculty, staff and students).